Table of Contents

-Nowadays the process is a little more sophisticated, but the principle is still the same.
-Some money saving apps and banks now offer a feature that rounds up purchases made on your debit card to the nearest whole £1, and automatically saves this additional amount to a separate account or pocket.
+Nowadays, it’s a bit more sophisticated, but the principle remains the same.
+Some money saving apps (including Plum!) now offer a feature that rounds up purchases to the nearest whole £1, and automatically saves the change.

 If you’re looking for more ways to save money then cancelling any unwanted or forgotten subscription services is a great place to start!
 We have guides for cancelling: Audible, British Gas, BT, Equifax, Experian, G2A, GiffGaff, Grindr, HelloFresh, ID Mobile, Lycamobile, MBNA, Monzo, National Lottery, Octopus Energy, Only Fans, Prime Video, RAC, Scottish Power, Shell Energy, Sky Email, Sky Mobile, Tesco Mobile, Thames Water, Udemy, Utilita, Vimeo, Virgin Media, Voxi, Weight Watchers, YouTube Music.

 If you are interested in Help to Buy ISA then we have earlier articles on: What is ISA help to buy, h2b ISA, deadline, government scheme, first time buyer, interest rates, end date, limit, open, rules, calculator, account.We even have specific advice for Barclays, Santander, Lloyds, HSBC, Nationwide, RBS, TSB, Bank of Scotland, Natwest, Halifax, Martin Lewis, Ulster Bank, Yorkshire Bank, First Direct, Skipton.

 For all the latest Plum news and discussion, head to our Plummunity Forum, or follow us on Instagram and Twitter.